yogeshwaranm-turing/amazon-agentic/envs/finance_experts/tools/interface_4/policy.md

 ## Portfolio Update

-Verify that approval is present using approval_lookup (Fund Manager approval required).
+Verify that approval is present using verify_approval (Fund Manager approval required).
 Obtain portfolio_id, change set (e.g., status), and fund_manager_approval from (1).
 If closing a portfolio, verify that there are no active holdings using lookup_portfolio_entities.
 Apply changes using address_portfolio.
 Create an audit entry for portfolio update using record_new_audit_trail.

-**Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**
+**Halt, and use handover_to_human if you receive the following errors; otherwise complete the SOP:**
 - Portfolio not found
 - Active holdings prevent status change
 - Required approval not provided